 There was a small bar open in the corner near the swimming pool, but you had to pay for those drinks and having already paid £70 we were willing to wait for the free stuff!

-We also used this time to go for a swim in the sea – which was like getting in a bath, totally bizarre and not at all helpful for cool down in the heat – the pool was a much nicer temperature!
+We also used this time to go for a swim in the sea.
+This was like getting in a bath, totally bizarre and not at all helpful for cool down in the heat.
+The pool was a much nicer temperature!

 Inside is also quite spacious and was air-conditioned if you fancied cooling off.